Generic Name: Fluorouracil (Topical) (flure oh YOOR a sil)

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking fluorouracil (topical), call your doctor right away.

-- Use birth control that you can trust to prevent pregnancy during care.
-You may also need to use birth control for some time after care ends.
+- Use birth control to prevent pregnancy during treatment with fluorouracil (topical).
+You may also need to use birth control for some time after your last dose.
 Talk with your doctor to see if you need to use birth control after you stop fluorouracil (topical).

 How is this medicine (Fluorouracil) best taken?